afroTechnologist/afroTechnologist/README.md

-## Hi there, I'm Helen 👋
+## Hi, I'm Helen! ✌🏿️

 A DevSecOps-specialist with experience in cybersecurity, cloud technologies, and automation.
 I’ve gained practical knowledge through courses in Microsoft Azure, cloud security, container technology, CI/CD, network management, and object-oriented programming (C#).
 This has helped me build a strong foundation in developing and secure digital solutions.

 I’ve worked in both Windows and Linux environments, focusing on network security, and I understand how to integrate security throughout the development process.
-By combining these technical skills with agile methodologies and requirements management, I’m ready to contribute to fast, secure software deliveries.
+By combining these technical skills with agile methodologies and requirement management, I’m ready to contribute to fast, secure software deliveries.

 Workshop leader at Cybersecuriy Academy